leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 certain function, and at other times speaking as though the program "is" the function in question.

-In any case, all that really matters is the bottom line.
-To formally express a mathematical assertion in the language of dependent type theory, we need to exhibit a term ``p : Prop``.
+In any case, all that really matters is the bottom line: To formally express a mathematical assertion in the language of dependent type theory, we need to exhibit a term ``p : Prop``.
 To *prove* that assertion, we need to exhibit a term ``t : p``.
 Lean's task, as a